nicc777/kubernetes-cicd-lab-local/task_06_setup_jenkins_build_for_test_application.md

 From a pipeline perspective, the picture looks very similar to the previous one, except there is no trigger from Git but rather a schedule for the maintenance pipeline, which will be run at regular intervals from Jenkins.

 ![Maintenance Pipeline](lab_setup-Maintenance_Pipeline.png)

+For the pipeline to perform actions on a application deployment, the following labels must be present, which will form part of the Helm chart:

+* `expires`: With a Unix timestamp in UTC by which time the application will be deleted from the cluster.
+Default expiry is 30 minutes after deployment (for LAB testing)
+* `suspend-start`: with a unix timestamp of when the suspend action will start.
+Default is to suspend 5 minutes after the initial deployment and the crontab will be calculated therefore relative to the deployment timestamp.
+* `suspend-end`: with a unix timestamp of when the suspend action will stop.
+The suspend will end 10 minutes before the application is scheduled for deletion, calculated relative to the deployment timestamp

+> **Note**
+> Any time value mentioned above is optimized for LAB conditions and the intervals are relative short.
+Real world intervals will be much higher.